thuld/CrmFetchKit/README.md

 CrmFetchKit.Fetch(query, false);
 ````
 The method `FetchAll` supports **only** the asynchronous execution.

 #Installation
-##Files
+The GitHub folder `build` hosts two file: `CrmFetchKit.bundle.js`, `CrmFetchKit.min.js`, just download one of these files and deploy the script as web-resource to your CRM server.

-The GitHub folder `src` hosts two file: `CrmFetchKit.js`, `CrmFetchKit.min.js`, just download one of these files and deploy the script as web-resource to your CRM server.
+**Note:** The library uses [bluebird](https://github.com/petkaantonov/bluebird) for the promise features.
+The build step (gulp) generates the file `CrmFetchKit.bundle.js` and this file already contains bluebird.
+So it is not necessary to deploy bluebird as additional web-resource to Dynamics CRM.

 ##Bower.io
 This module could be installed via [bower](http://bower.io/):
 ````
 bower install crmfetchkit
 ````
-##Build and dev. dependencies
+##Build
 To build the library from source-code the following components are required:
 - Node.js
 - bower.io